vipinshivhare/Lockify-Auth-Client/README.md

 ## License

+Copyright © 2024 Vipin Shivhare

 This project is licensed under the MIT License.
+If you use or copy any part of this project, please give appropriate credit to Vipin Shivhare.

 ---